-This zoning designation intends to provide for higher density housing in buildings that comprise between six and 200 units.
-The buildings heights are to be limited to four stories and may include underground parking, reflecting the community's preference to limit heights within the subarea.
-Whereas the previous Subarea Plan allowed for mixed use buildings with commercial/retail uses on the ground floor and multifamily on the upper floors, this plan provides for standalone apartment buildings.
-A total of 34 acres of MF-designated land is provided, which represents over five percent of the subarea and approximately 13 percent of the privately owned and developable portion of the Subarea (i.e. not golf course or tribal land).
-The assumed density range is between 20 - 40 units per gross acre, which would allow for a density range of 680 to 1,360 dwelling units.
-Other allowed uses in the MF-designated areas are those that either support higher density residential land uses or are similar such as assisted living facilities, adult retirement communities, nursing homes, family day cares, commercial recreation, churches, schools and utility facilities.
+This zoning designation intends to provide for higher density housing in buildings that comprise between six and 150 units.
+The buildings heights are to be limited to three stories and may include underground parking, reflecting the community's preference to limit heights within the Subarea.
+Whereas the previous Subarea Plan allowed for mixed-use buildings with commercial/retail uses on the ground floor and multifamily residential on the upper floors, this plan allows for standalone apartment buildings.
+A total of 34 acres of MF-designated land is provided, representing approximately five percent of the Subarea and approximately 13 percent of the privately owned and developable portion of the Subarea (i.e. not City golf course or tribe owned land).
+The assumed density is 20 units per gross acre, which would allow for 680 dwelling units.
+Other allowed uses in the MF-designated areas are those that either support higher density residential land uses or are similar such as co-living housing, assisted living facilities, adult retirement communities, nursing homes, family day cares, commercial recreation, churches, schools, and utility facilities.